rubensworks/article-ldtraversal-security-short/content/introduction.md

-Contrary to the Web's initial design as a _decentralized_ ecosystem, the Web has grown to be a very centralized place, as large parts of the Web are currently made up of [a few large Bid Data-driven centralized platforms](cite:cites solid).
+Contrary to the Web's initial design as a _decentralized_ ecosystem, the Web has grown to be a very centralized place, as large parts of the Web are currently made up of [a few large Big Data-driven centralized platforms](cite:cites solid).
-This large-scale centralization has lead to a number of problems related to [personal information abuse](https://www.theguardian.com/technology/live/2018/apr/10/mark-zuckerberg-testimony-live-congress-facebook-cambridge-analytica), and other [economic and societal problems](https://fs.blog/2017/07/filter-bubbles/).
+This large-scale centralization has led to a number of problems related to [personal information abuse](https://www.theguardian.com/technology/live/2018/apr/10/mark-zuckerberg-testimony-live-congress-facebook-cambridge-analytica), and other [economic and societal problems](https://fs.blog/2017/07/filter-bubbles/).
 In order to solve these problems, there are calls to go back to the original vision of a decentralized Web.
 The leading effort to achieve this decentralization is [Solid](cite:cites solid).